kleinbottle/swanlotus/content/blogs/differential-equations/differential-equations.md

 v(t) \text{ as } t\to\infty.
 $$

 The prerequisite reading material for this section is entitled [separation of variables](https://en.wikipedia.org/wiki/Separation_of_variables).
+I urge you to read the BDH book on this topic as well.
 This technique means that if we have two variables, say, $u$ and $v$, we re-arrange terms by transposing them so that all terms involving $u$ are on one side, and all terms involving $v$ are on the other side.
 We then apply all available resources to compute what is being asked.

 The notation used for calculus, while allowing for easy manipulation of symbols, is still a little difficult to justify from a philosophical viewpoint.
+BHD calls it "informal" algebra.
 Each interpretation has its drawbacks.
 So, just learn the process, and apply it, if digging deeper troubles your heart or head.

 ### Separation of variables